Nitty-Gritty of the Nation’s Psychology with Urmi

 “In my last year of M.Sc at Utkal University, Bhubaneswar, I got the UGC-JRF position.
 I did my PhD, a post-doc from SP University in nearby Vidyanagar and joined MSU Baroda’s Psychology department as a teacher in 1996.
 In 2011, I became the head.”

-As she spoke, one of her students entered the room and walked towards Urmi sobbing due to certain misgivings in the department.
-Her professor hugged her and handled the situation like the calm and assertive woman she is, offering the bigger perspective but also like a mother.
+As she spoke, one of her students entered the room and walked toward Urmi sobbing due to certain misgivings in the department.
+Her professor hugged her and handled the situation like the calm psychologist she is, offering the bigger perspective but also like a mother.

 She went on to tell me about her husband, Saswata Narayan Biswas, a professor at Institute of Rural Management, Anand, who she has often collaborated in writing books and research.
 They have two sons, who she says they have raised to be “emotionally and physically self-sufficient.”